 Shows of the repulse feature of AngioFE.
 Repulse is a way to specify a set of nodes from which vessels will be repulsed from.
 In this example vessels grow away from the bottom face of the model.

-Multi Domian
+Multi-Domian

 Shows multiple domains.
-Vessels can grow between the two angio materials.
+Vessels can grow between two angio materials.

 Density gradient

-The density on the boundary between the materials is a slice of high ecm density.
+The density on the boundary between the materials is a slice of high ECM density.
 Each material handles the density gradient in a different way.

 Multiphasic

 An Angio material is used as the solid component of a multiphasic material.
 There is a concentration gradient in the center portion of this model.
-In this example the tips will grow along the concentration gradient.
+In this example, the tips will grow along the concentration gradient.

 Tet4 Model